Trade parameters 1 - entry and exit limits

 Stop loss value or stop loss distance in price units (default = 0 = no stop loss).
 The trade is closed when the price reaches the limit resp. the trade loss reaches the distance.
 A good value for Stop is derived from the ATR, f.i.
 3*ATR(20).
 Setting a stop loss is recommended for risk control.

-Distance of the stop loss sent to the broker to act as a 'safety net' in case of a computer crash, in relation to the real stop loss.
+Stop loss distance sent to the broker to act as a 'safety net' in case of a computer crash, in relation to the real stop loss.
 At the default value 1.5 the stop sent to the broker is 50% more distant, thus preventing 'stop hunting' or similar broker practices.
 At 0, or if the NFA flag is set, the stop loss is only controlled by software; at 1.0 the broker stop is identical to the real stop.

 If StopFactor is set to a negative value or if a BrokerStop function is not available in the broker plugin, the broker stop is only placed at opening the trade, but not updated afterwards.
-StopFactor has no effect on trades that have no stop, such as pool trades in Virtual Hedging Mode.
+StopFactor has no effect on pool trades in Virtual Hedging Mode.

 Profit target value or profit target distance in price units (default = 0 = no profit target).
 The trade is closed when the trade profit has reached this amount.